JamesC830/tech503_IaC_notes/README.md

 - ***Configuration files are created that contain your infrastructure specifications***, which makes it easier to edit and distribute configurations.
 It also ensures that you provision the same environment every time
 - ***Divide your infrastructure into modular components*** that can then be combined in different ways through automation

+**Configuration management and Orchistration**
+- ***Configuration management***: Automating the setup, maintenance, and consistency of infrastructure and software configurations across machines, environments, or systems
+- ***Orchistration***: Coordinating and automating multiple tasks, systems, or services to work together in a specific order or flow

+**Simply put**: If configuration management is about setting up individual servers, then orchestration is about managing how all those servers and services interact with each other across your whole infrastructure.

 ## Approaches:
 - ***Declarative***:
   - ***Defines the desired state of the system***, including what resources you need and any properties they should have, and an IaC tool will configure it for you